-Figure 5: Ground Station Antenna Pattern
+Figure 6: Ground Station Antenna Pattern (1st generation 4-antenna array)

 The Ground Station antenna array has a fixed pattern in the vertical plane, but is designed to use beamforming in azimuth so that one or more aircraft can be tracked during flight.
-Although, in practice, the radiation pattern will vary as the beam is scanned, the pattern given in Figure 4-2-3 can be assumed to be the worst case for all azimuths i.e. the gain at any azimuth pointing direction will be less than or equal to the values shown, for any given elevation angle.
+Although, in practise, the radiation pattern will vary as the beam is scanned, the pattern given in Figure 5 can be assumed to be the worst case for all azimuths. i.e. the gain at any azimuth pointing direction will be less than or equal to the values shown, for any given elevation angle.